 We invite you to contact us today to discuss whether a direct investment in oil and gas is a suitable option for you.

-The above general discussion is provided for background information only.
+The above general discussion on direct oil and gas investments is provided for background information only.
 This information is not intended to be individual advice.
 Prospective participants should consult with their personal tax professional regarding the applicability and effect of any and all benefits for their own personal tax situation.
 In addition, tax laws change from time to time and there is no guarantee regarding the interpretation of any tax laws.
 For more information, please visit www.irs.gov.